 It is each club officer's responsibility to make sure all club members meet the CSF eligibility rules.
-Any team or player found in violation of any of the following rules will be declared ineligible immediately and their club will be eligible to receive sanctions, based on the severity of the incident.
-All clubs will be open to all eligible persons and may not discriminate or deny entrance into the club to any person based on race, religion, gender, ethnic group, or disability.
+Any team or player found in violation of any of the following rules will be declared ineligible immediately and their club will receive sanctions, based on the severity of the incident.
+All clubs will be open to all eligible to currently enrolled EWU students, faculty and staff and may not discriminate or deny entrance into the club to any person based on race, religion, gender, ethnic group, or disability.
 Note: Although clubs prefer not to limit the number of active members, it is recognized that each club will maintain a fair and equitable process that will determine the number of people that can realistically and safely practice or participate in club activities.
 Members that regularly attend club practices and activities and maintain a good standing within their club's guidelines should be given top priority when determining which players represent the club in competition.
 It is up to each club to maintain a fair process for selecting which members will represent the club in competition.
 Ultimately, it is the club officer's responsibility to decide and inform players of these plans.

 General Eligibility Rules